 ---

-In this guide you'll learn how to take data from Kafka and build a user-facing web analytics dashboard using Confluent and Tinybird.
+Learn how to take data from Kafka and build a user-facing web analytics dashboard using Confluent and Tinybird.

 {% button